ted-tanner/entries-backend/Readme.md

 * Each budget (along with its associated entries) has its own encryption key.
 These keys are encrypted with the user's own key and then synchronized with the server
 * Encrypt user's private key using the user's password.
 Public key will be shared publicly along with user info
   - Clients should rotate keys every once-in-a-while
 * When sending a budget share request, the budget's encryption key is encrypted with the recipient's public key.
 If the recipient accepts the invite, the server sends over the encrypted key (or just deletes the invitation and encrypted key if recipient declines).
 Both users save the encryption key (encrypting it with their own keys and synchronizing the encrypted keys with the server).
+The key gets saved in in the `user_budgets` table for the user.
 * When a user leaves a budget share, they simply delete the key.
-Users who share the budget must be warned that those invited to a budget will potentially always have access to it.
-* A user's key_table should be synchronized frequently
 * To synchronize data, the server should send a list of existing IDs of a type (e.g. the IDs of all budgets a user belongs to) along with the `modified_timestamp`.
 The client can request data as needed.
 Tombstones should exist so user can check if data has been deleted.
+* Things that aren't encrypted:
+  - User's email address
+  - A list of users one shares budgets with
+  - A user's list of buddies
+  - A count of how many budgets a user has
+  - A count of how many entries are in a budget
+  - Timestamps of when data was last modified
+  - Timestamp of user's last login

 ### Minimum Viable Product

-* We don't need to store the user's name or date of birth.
-Just a `user_preferences` model that stores their currency preference and other similar data (and that gets encrypted)
 * Remove `origin_table` field from tombstones
 * End-to-end encryption
+* Delete buddy request once accepted or declined
+* Try wrapping `web::Data` fields in a mutex or a `RefCell` so it can be zeroized
 * Create a single `web::block` per handler (where possible).
 DB calls may be synchronous inside the block.
 * Create multi-column indices for tables that are always looked up by more than a single column (e.g. a budget is searched by `user_id` and `budget_id` together, and `tombstone` table uses `user_id` and `item_id`).
 This can be done by simply making a multicolumn primary key (see https://docs.diesel.rs/master/diesel/associations/derive.Identifiable.html for Diesel implementation).
 Be sure to replace `.filter()`s with `.find()`s.
 * Get rid of `is_deleted`.
 Delete everything immediately, but put the ID in a `tombstones` table.